EANS-Voting Rights: Wienerberger AG / Publication of a participation notification according to art. 135 para. 2 Stock Exchange Act

 10. Additional comments:

-The disclosure obligation arose due to voting rights attached to shares for BlackRock, Inc. going below 4%.
+The disclosure obligation arose due to voting rights attached to shares for BlackRock, Inc. going above 4%.

 end of announcement euro adhoc